noamico/bullmq-extra/README.md

   and allow integrating BullMQ into legacy codebases.
 - Support for all `bullmq-extra` patterns like `Router`, `Join`, `Accumulation`, `Request-Response` will be added.
 - Package the broker as a Docker container for easy deployment.
+- Support the Kafka protocol for compatibility with existing Kafka clients.

 ### Basic Usage: